laiaaa0/htc_vive_tracker/README.md

     1. Open Steam.
     2. Go to LIBRARY>Tools
-    3. Right click SteamVR > Install
+    3. Right click SteamVR > Install Game ...

 4. Edit configuration files so that it works without the headset